holadepo/docs/astro/data-plane-activation.md

 By default, the Astronomer account has no access to your data services.
 We’ll guide you through how to make these connections securely, whether peering VPCs or making direct connections.

-If you want to test an existing Airflow project on Astro, ensure that the project has been upgraded to Airflow 2.
+To test an existing Airflow project on Astro, your Airflow code needs to be compatible with Airflow 2.
+For a complete guide on how to migrate an open source Airflow project running 1.10.15 or lower to Astro, see [Upgrade to Airflow 2.0+](upgrade-to-airflow-2.md).

 ### Pre-Flight Checklist